SiliconLabsSoftware/docs-matter/sld5257-matter-provisioning/test-matter-certs-for-development.md

 This chip-cert command uses the Chip-Test-CD-Signing-Key.pem and Chip-Test-CD-Signing-Cert.pem to sign the output CD which is Chip-Test-CD-1049-8005.der with **Vendor ID:**  0x1049 and **Product ID:** 0x8005.

-The next step is to generate the Product Attestation Intermediate (PAI) and Device Attestation Certificate (DAC) using a test Product Attestation Authority (PAA) provided by the CSA and can be found in ~/matter/credentials/test/attestation/Chip-Test-PAA-NoVID-Cert.pem.
+The next step is to generate the Product Attestation Intermediate (PAI) and Device Attestation Certificate (DAC) using a test Product Attestation Authority (PAA) provided by the Connectivity Standards Alliance and can be found in ~/matter/credentials/test/attestation/Chip-Test-PAA-NoVID-Cert.pem.
 This PAA will be the root certificate to sign the PAI which will then sign the DAC and we will obtain our Public Key Infrastructure Matter Certificate Chain:

 ```bash
 ./out/tools/chip-cert gen-att-cert -t i -l 3660 -c "Matter PAI" -V 0x1049 -P 0x8005 -C ./credentials/test/attestation/Chip-Test-PAA-NoVID-Cert.pem -K ./credentials/test/attestation/Chip-Test-PAA-NoVID-Key.pem -o ./credentials/test/attestation/pai_cert.pem -O ./credentials/test/attestation/pai_key.pem